 Countries in Asia are developing rapidly and moving to implement their Nationally Determined Contributions (NDCs) under the Paris Agreement.
 Investment in low carbon infrastructure and large-scale renewable energy deployment is central to realizing these commitments and moving towards the clean, sustainable and high-growth economies of the future.
 Attracting climate finance and investment—particularly from the private sector is essential to meeting these objectives.

 Strong partnership and linkage between the public and private sector on enabling environments for finance mobilization, combined with targeted capital market interventions to address existing gaps in the climate finance landscape, are urgently needed to accelerate progress.
 To answer this call, the LEDS GP and Asia LEDS Partnership, with support from the Finance Working Group, are launching an Asia NDC Finance Community of Practice (Asian NDCF CoP).

 The NDC Finance CoP will be an applied and interactive network for national and subnational governments, with engagement from business and private sector actors, technical institutions, non-profits and other international organizations.

 What will the Asia NDC Finance Community of Practice Achieve?

-The NDC Finance CoP will address real-time finance, policy and technical challenges to rapidly accelerate investment flows into clean energy NDC implementation efforts across the region.
-It will do this by bringing together key government and private sector decision makers to:
+The NDC Finance CoP will address real-time finance, policy and technical challenges to rapidly accelerate investment flow into clean energy NDC implementation efforts across the region.
+It will do this by bringing together key government and private sector decision-makers to:

 1. Rapidly identify key barriers to investment mobilization in clean energy at the political, regulatory and financial levels on a country-by-country basis

-2. Develop quick response political, regulatory and capital markets interventions, centered on green bonds and blended finance, to address those barriers
+2. Develop quick response political, regulatory and capital markets interventions, centred on green bonds and blended finance, to address those barriers

 3. Coordinate with partner country governments, donors, philanthropy and the private sector to implement the identified interventions and solutions in a targeted and cost-efficient manner